cloudwego/kitex/README.md

 - **Extensibility**

-Kitex provides more extension interfaces and default extension implementations.
-Developers can also customize extensions according to their own needs (please refer to the framework extension section below).
+Kitex provides many interfaces with default implementation for users to customize.
+You can extend or inject them into Kitex to fulfill your needs (please refer to the framework extension section below).

 - **Multi-message Protocol**

 Kitex is designed to be extensible to support multiple RPC messaging protocols.
 The initial release contains support for **Thrift**, **Kitex Protobuf** and **gRPC**, in which Kitex Protobuf is a Kitex custom Protobuf messaging protocol with a protocol format similar to Thrift.
 Kitex also supports developers extending their own messaging protocols.

-- **Multi-Transport Protocol**
+- **Multi-transport Protocol**

 For service governance, Kitex supports **TTHeader** and **HTTP2**.
 TTHeader can be used in conjunction with Thrift and Kitex Protobuf; HTTP2 is currently mainly used with the gRPC protocol, and it will support Thrift in the future.

-- **Multi-Message Type**
+- **Multi-message Type**

-Kitex supports **PingPong**, **One-way**, and **two-way Streaming**.
+Kitex supports **PingPong**, **One-way**, and **Bidirectional Streaming**.
 Among them, One-way currently only supports Thrift protocol, two-way Streaming only supports gRPC, and Kitex will support Thrift's two-way Streaming in the future.

 - **Service Governance**